liquibase/liquibase/liquibase-dist/src/main/archive/licenses/commercial/README.txt

-Liquibase License Information (Used by Liquibase Pro)
+Liquibase License Information (Used by Liquibase Commercial)
 Version: ${project.version}

 Liquibase ships with 3rd party components using the following licenses: